Harbor Defenses of Manila and Subic Bays: Minefields

 Manila Bay and Subic Bay had Army-operated minefields available from circa 1915 (not usually deployed in peacetime) as well as naval mines laid in 1941.
 These minefields were designed to stop all vessels except submarines and shallow-draft surface craft.
-In Manila Bay, two controlled minefields were placed, one extending west from Corregidor to La Monja Island, and the other extending north from Corregidor to the Bataan Peninsula east of Mariveles Bay.
+In Manila Bay, two controlled minefields were placed by USAMP Colonel George F. E. Harrison, one extending west from Corregidor to La Monja Island, and the other extending north from Corregidor to the Bataan Peninsula east of Mariveles Bay.
 Both of these were operated from Corregidor.
 Also, in mid-1941 US Navy minefields of contact mines were laid between Mariveles Bay and La Monja Island, and between Corregidor and Carabao Islands, to close off the bay approaches not covered by Army mines.
 The Subic Bay minefield was laid in July 1941 and operated from Fort Wint, with the controlled Army mines in the ship channel, and naval mines to the sides of the channel.

 On the night of 16–17 December 1941 the passenger ship SS Corregidor (formerly HMS Engadine) hit a mine and sank near Corregidor Island.
 The ship departed Manila that night without obtaining permission from the US Navy's Inshore Patrol, which meant the minefield operators were not alerted that a friendly ship was departing the harbor.
 The minefield's usual state in wartime was active, which meant they would detonate on contact.
 This probably applied to the mines in the designated ship channel as well.
 When the ship was spotted, some accounts state that Colonel Paul Bunker, commander of the Seaward Defenses, ordered that the minefield remain active.
 Due to wartime conditions, no official investigation was ever conducted, leaving many questions open.
 The location at which the ship sank has not been determined, for example.
 Accounts state that US Army officers informally told Filipino reporters that the mines were placed in safe mode immediately after the sinking.
 The ship was crowded with 1,200 to 1,500 persons, mostly Filipino civilians evacuating to Mindanao.
 150 Philippine Army personnel and seven Americans were on board, along with several 2.95-inch mountain guns badly needed by the forces in the southern Philippines.
 Three PT boats (PT-32, PT-34 and PT-35) picked up 282 survivors, of which seven later died.